-How is AI being governed?
+How is AI harming us?

-What is the AI Governance Mapping project?
+What is the AI Incident Tracker?

-Explore the Governance Mapping Project
+Explore the AI Incident Tracker Project

 Thank you!
 Your submission has been received!